JustRayCB/ULBTemplate/README.md

 Template to take notes, summarize class or scientific report.
+You can directly click on the button "Use this template" as it will create a repo.

 This template is based from Thomas'Nifty Template on Typst's Discord server.
 This is a template for Scientifique Report and class resume at ULB.